 What are some 2 month old baby activities?anchor

 Now that your baby’s wake windows are a bit longer, there's more time for play.
-At 2 months old, everything can be play – making funny faces at your 8 week old, going for a walk with your 9 week old, or looking at board books with your 10 week old.
-There's no need for complicated activities!
+At 2 months old, everything can be play.
+Let me show you a few examples of how to play with your two month old:

 Why is my 2 month old so fussy?anchor